shaileshdev4/pa-tools-mcp/dotnet/servers/README.md

 - Create a new solution with a project in that directory.
 There should only be one solution which contains multiple projects, each project representing a different MCP server you build.
-- Each project name must begin with `MeldRx.Community.McpServers.{Your Identifier}.`.
+- Each project name must begin with `DarenaHealth.Community.McpServers.{Your Identifier}.`.
-  For example: `MeldRx.Community.McpTools.DarenaSolutions.`.
+  For example: `DarenaHealth.Community.McpTools.DarenaSolutions.`.
 - Ensure that you have a `GET /hello-world` endpoint.
 This will be used to verify connectivity to your MCP server.
 The endpoint should return a 2xx successful code.